CaioCeretta/Ignite-Node-Trilha-2023/02-api-rest-nodejs/knexConfiguration.md

 Common commands

-npm run knex --migrate:latest to run the latest migration npm run knex -- migrate:rollback to go back to the last migration npm run knex -- migrate:make table_name to create a migration
+npm run knex -- migrate:latest to run the latest migration npm run knex -- migrate:rollback to go back to the last migration npm run knex -- migrate:make table_name to create a migration